Meriem-DAHMANI/OceanAI/README.md

 # OceanAI🌊
-A domain specific chatbot based on a fine-tuned LLM and RAG to answer marine knowledge questions.
-It is an open source project that finetunes large language models on marine biology, oceanography, and ocean ecosystems, the project follows an iterative approach, each version improves the model through techniques.
+A domain specific chatbot based on a finetuned LLM and RAG, designed to answer questions about marine knowledge.
+This open source project finetunes large language models on marine biology, oceanography, and ocean ecosystems.
+It follows an iterative development approach, with each version improving the model through better techniques and refinements.

 ### Data
 Built from open-source marine content: